 1889 - Twenty-seven women matriculate into Kentucky University.

-1902 - The preparatory Academy begins to phase out.
-Finally closes in 1915 at the start of WWI.
+1902 - The preparatory Academy begins to phase out and finally closes in 1915.

 1903 - Kentucky University assumes control over Hamilton College making in a junior college for women.

 Hamilton College was originally established in 1869 as Hocker Female College.
 Changed name to Hamilton Female College in 1877.
 Many women from Hamilton College transferred to Kentucky University for the A.B. degree after their two years at Hamilton.
 See Wright pp. 275-276.